maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 # Inputs

 Inputs are the points at which the student interacts with the question.
-For example, it might be a form box into which the student enters their answer.
+The default (and prototype) is an HTML input box into which a student is expected to type an algebraic expression.

 * Only the [question text](CASText.md#question_text) may have inputs.
 * Inputs are not required.
 Hence it is possible for the teacher to make a statement which asks for no response from the student, i.e. a rhetorical question.
 * A question may have as many inputs as needed.
 * Inputs can be positioned anywhere within the [question text](CASText.md#question_text).
 MathJax does not currently support the inclusion of inputs within equations.
+* All inputs return a Maxima expression.
+This might be just the student's answer (in the case of an algebraic input).
+MCQ inputs also return a valid Maxima expression.

 The position of an input in the [question text](CASText.md#question_text) is denoted by